igorbrinker/igorbrinker/README.md

 # 🐱‍👤 Welcome, Stranger! 🐱‍👤 #

 - 🎓 Almost ending my Bachelor's Degree in Computer Science (about 85%)
-- 📊 Currently Working with Data Science and Websites development for the Real Estate Market
+- 📊 Currently Working with Data Science
 - 🐱‍💻 Big Data is love Big Data is life
 </br>